terrysun0302/AdaptiveTreatment-Length-Strategies-in-Continuous-Time/SimExample/README.md

-The folder that contains the code for simulation studies.
+This folder contains the code for simulation studies.